stac-extensions/mlm/README.md

 Only bands used as input to the model should be included in the MLM `bands` field.
 To avoid duplicating the information, MLM only uses the `name` of whichever "Band Object" is defined in the STAC Item.
+An input's `bands` definition can either be a plain `string` or a [Model Band Object](#model-band-object).
+When a `string` is employed directly, the value should be implicitly mapped to the `name` property of the explicit object representation.

 One distinction from the [STAC 1.1 - Band Object][stac-1.1-band] in MLM is that [Statistics][stac-1.1-stats] object (or the corresponding [STAC Raster - Statistics][stac-raster-stats] for STAC 1.0) are not